Sprachraum: Characteristics

 Many sprachräume are separated by national borders, whilst others are separated by oceans or ethnolinguistic boundaries.

 The five major Western sprachräume (by number of speakers) are those of English, Spanish, French, Portuguese, and German.

-The English sprachraum (Anglosphere) spans the globe, from the United Kingdom, Ireland, United States, Canada, Australia, and New Zealand to the many former British and American colonies where English has official language status alongside local languages, such as India, South Africa, and the Philippines.
+The English Sprachraum (Anglosphere) spans the globe from the United Kingdom, Ireland, United States, Canada, Australia, and New Zealand to the many former British and American colonies in which English has official language status alongside local languages, such as India, South Africa, and the Philippines.

-The Spanish sprachraum, known as the Hispanosphere, originated in the Iberian Peninsula but today most Spanish speakers are in Hispanic America; of all countries with a majority of Spanish speakers, only Spain and Equatorial Guinea are outside the Americas.
-The United States, especially its Southwest region, is also considered to be part of the Hispanosphere.
-The majority of the country's over 40 million native Spanish speakers resided in the region as of 2016, and nearly 60 million Americans (~20% of the population) profess fluency in the language.
+The Spanish Sprachraum, known as the Hispanosphere, originated in the Iberian Peninsula but today most Spanish speakers are in Hispanic America.
+Of all countries with a majority of Spanish speakers, only Spain and Equatorial Guinea are outside the Americas.
+The United States, especially the Southwestern region, is also considered to be part of the Hispanosphere.
+As of 2016, the majority of the country's over 40 million native Spanish speakers reside in the region, and nearly 60 million Americans (~20% of the population) profess fluency in the language.

-The French sprachraum, which also spans the globe, is known as La francophonie.
-It includes French-speaking Europe (France, southern Belgium, western Switzerland, Monaco, and Luxembourg) along with Francophone Africa, Quebec in Canada, parts of the United States (Louisiana and northern New England), French Caribbean, and some other previous French colonies such as former Indochina and Vanuatu.
-La Francophonie is also the short name of an international organisation composed of countries with French as either an official or cultural language.
+The French Sprachraum, which also spans the globe, is known as la francophonie.
+It includes French-speaking Europe (France, southern Belgium, western Switzerland, Monaco, and Luxembourg), along with Francophone Africa, Quebec in Canada, parts of the United States (Louisiana and northern New England), French Caribbean, and some other former French colonies such as the former Indochina and Vanuatu.
+La Francophonie is also the short name of an international organisation of countries with French as either an official or cultural language.